Summer Pneumonia In Beef Calves

 Treating Calf Pneumonia

-In the face of an outbreak of enzootic pneumonia in a closed herd or when a chronic problem is recognized, it is important to attempt to identify the causative agents and management and environmental factors in order to target preventive measures in the future.
+In the face of an outbreak of enzootic pneumonia in a closed herd or when a chronic problem is recognised, it is important to attempt to identify the causative agents and management and environmental factors in order to target preventive measures in the future.
 There are a number of investigative techniques that can be used in the face of a pneumonia outbreak.
 These include:

 In all cases antimicrobial treatment should be under veterinary guidance and should be outlined in the farms herd health plan.